Actindo-AG/Documentation/ActindoWorkFlow/Overview/02_WorkflowProcessElements.md

 ![End place](/Assets/Screenshots/ActindoWorkFlow/Workflows/EndPlace.png "[End place]")

 The end place is the final stage of the workflow.
 It is represented by a circle with an outcoming arrow coming from one or more actions being executed in the last stage(s) of the workflow.
-Similarly to a place, when clicking it, the start place becomes highlighted and the corresponding element settings are displayed in the settings side bar.
+Similarly to a place, when clicking it, the end place becomes highlighted and the corresponding element settings are displayed in the settings side bar.

 The end place settings side bar is located to the right of the workspace and allows to define the end place settings.
 The following fields are displayed:

   - *Key*
   End place key.
 This field is read-only.
-The key is required for API access and must be system wide unique.
+The key is required for API access and must be unique within a version of a workflow.

   - *Data container*
   Use this field to define the data type to be used in the end place.
 If necessary, click the ![Delete](/Assets/Icons/Cross02.png "[Delete]") (Delete) button to display the whole list of available data types.
 Enter a search text for the desired data type.
 The list of actions is filtered for your search text as you type.
 Select the ![Radio button](/Assets/Icons/Radiobutton.png "[Radio button]") (Radio button) corresponding to the appropriate option.